devesmee/womensworldcup2023/README.md

 Users can favourite a stadium to easily view its info and played matches.

 ## Disclaimer
-I am in no way afflicated with FIFA or any of the teams included in this app.
+I am in no way affliated with FIFA or any of the teams included in this app.
 This app was built purely for personal purposes and to gain more experience building apps with SwiftUI.